remogatto/mandala/README.md

 Once you have satisfied all the prerequisites:

 <pre>
-go get github.com/remogatto/gorgasm
+go get github.com/remogatto/mandala
 </pre>

 This will install all the remaining dependencies.

 # Quick start

-To create a basic application install <tt>gorgasm-template</tt>:
+To create a basic application install <tt>mandala-template</tt>:

 <pre>
-go get github.com/remogatto/gorgasm-template
+go get github.com/remogatto/mandala-template
 </pre>

 Then, in a folder inside <tt>$GOPATH/src</tt> run the following
 commands:

 <pre>
-gorgasm-template myapp
+mandala-template myapp
 cd myapp
 gotask init
 gotask run android # deploy and run on a connected device